Benitmulindwa/atomizer/README.md

 # Atomizer

-Atomizer is your Ultimate Chemistry and physics problem solving companion
+Atomizer is your Ultimate Chemistry and physics problem-solving companion